Generative AI + UI = Generative UX

 Imagine a product where the menus, toolbars, and settings are content rather than framework.
 It should be easy to do: For over 25 years we have been using browser based apps for email, collaboration, documents and spreadsheets to enterprise SaaS solutions.
 The “interfaces” for all these products are already “content”, delivered in the same way this article is displayed in a browser alongside the tools someone determined you needed.

 If you treat the user interface not as a fixed set of controls, menus, toolbars, but as a fluid set of operations that can contract or expand based on the user’s actions, GenAI could use intent, subject, context, and behavior to dynamically generate a set of operations organized and tailored to both skill level and working style of the individual.
+Most of these operations may not have a user interface simple prompts and outputs.
 We have begun seeing this already with Salesforce’s Generative Canvas, dynamically adapting to the individual user based on their role and task.
 But this is just the beginning.

 This could prove invaluable to addressing the complexities within all enterprise applications; SAP, Workday, Oracle, etc. with their thousands of commands, actions, and comprehensive workflows, optimized to accommodate every scenario across an organization, not the specific tasks an individual is expected to complete.
 The result is clicking through extra screens, navigating expansive directories, scrolling through long forms, just to find those few fields that need their attention.